Is there a residency requirement?

 How much does the program cost?

 Students pay by the course.
-Currently, the tuition fee is $3,955 per course.
 A technology fee of $175 will be added for each online course for which a student registers.
-At current tuition, the entire program will cost approximately $39,550
+Please see our Tuition and Fees

 How long do I have to complete the program?